 Designed by Sir Frederick Gibberd in 1967 the Liverpool Metropolitan Cathedral is recognisable by its pinnacle-crowned stained glass lantern tower designed by Piper and Reyntiens.

-We were commissioned to prepare a comprehensive programme of research into the significance, history, and construction of the cathedral’s lantern in addition to developing a Conservation Management Plan and repairing the significant glass structure.
+Purcell prepared a comprehensive programme of research into the significance, history, and construction of the Cathedral’s lantern in addition to developing a Conservation Management Plan and repairing the significant glass structure.

 A long-term issue to the Cathedral’s glass lantern was the capillary-like holes that had developed due to the water ingress.
 This resulted from past conservation attempts that had previously used resin and had since damaged the structure.

 To safeguard the future of this important heritage asset we undertook a long term programme of specialist research and developed a Conservation Management Plan to inform the lantern’s repair, whilst documenting the history of the site and the conservation of the wider Cathedral.

 The lantern contains one of the largest stained-glass windows in the world and is constructed in ‘dalle de verre’ glass by John Piper and Patrick Reyntiens.
 Unfortunately, there have been inherent problems with the structure since its construction in the 1960s, as many of the techniques and materials used were untested and have not performed well over time.

 Purcell began work with the Cathedral to address the unique conservation challenge it presented.
 Before recommendations for repair could be made, it was vital to fully understand the lantern through an assessment of its construction techniques, its current condition, its environment, its significance and the original design intent.